NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium

-When we evaluate NE2001's scattering predictions using the observed DM as input, we instead find that $\tau$ tends to be underestimated for the majority of sightlines.
+When we evaluate NE2001's scattering predictions using the observed DM as input, we find that $\tau$ tends to be underestimated for the majority of sightlines.
 This underestimation becomes more severe for large observed scattering delays, which correspond to LOSs that predominantly trace the inner Galaxy.
 As we will show in Section~\ref{sec:spiral}, the underestimation of scattering along these sightlines is corrected by revisions to the thin disk and spiral arms.
 We also identify two sets of extreme outliers: Four pulsars have $\tau$ drastically overestimated from DM, all of which are LOSs towards the Galactic Center ($|l| < 0.2^\circ$, $|b|<0.3^\circ$).
 Three pulsars have $\tau$ drastically underestimated from DM and are in the direction of the Gum Nebula.
 These results motivate revisions to the Gum Nebula and Galactic Center described in Sections~\ref{sec:local} and \ref{sec:GC}, respectively.